astropy/astropy/docs/modeling/algorithms.rst

 Algorithms
 **********

-Univariate polynomial evaluation
+Univariate Polynomial Evaluation
 ================================

-* The evaluation of 1-D polynomials uses Horner's algorithm.
+* The evaluation of 1D polynomials uses Horner's algorithm.

-* The evaluation of 1-D Chebyshev and Legendre polynomials uses Clenshaw's algorithm.
+* The evaluation of 1D Chebyshev and Legendre polynomials uses Clenshaw's algorithm.

-Multivariate polynomial evaluation
+Multivariate Polynomial Evaluation
 ==================================

-* Multivariate Polynomials are evaluated following the algorithm in [1]_ .
+* Multivariate polynomials are evaluated following the algorithm in [1]_ .
 The algorithm uses the following notation:

-  - **multiindex** is a tuple of non-negative integers for which the length is defined in the following way:
+  - **Multi-index** is a tuple of non-negative integers for which the length is defined in the following way:

     .. math:: \alpha = (\alpha1, \alpha2, \alpha3),  |\alpha| = \alpha1+\alpha2+\alpha3

-  - **inverse lexical order** is the ordering of monomials in such a way that :math:`{x^a < x^b}` if and only if there exists :math:`{1 \le i \le n}` such that :math:`{a_n = b_n, \dots, a_{i+1} = b_{i+1}, a_i < b_i}`.
+  - **Inverse lexical order** is the ordering of monomials in such a way that :math:`{x^a < x^b}` if and only if there exists :math:`{1 \le i \le n}` such that :math:`{a_n = b_n, \dots, a_{i+1} = b_{i+1}, a_i < b_i}`.